Learn More About Applying to Generous Acts

 Educational Pathways

-Our two-part vision for Educational Pathways is 1) that all children benefit from high-quality early learning and development, and 2) all learners have meaningful opportunities to pursue post-secondary education, career training, and pathways to gainful employment and fulfilling lives.
+Our two-part vision for Educational Pathways is 1) that all children benefit from high-quality early learning and development, and 2) all learners have meaningful opportunities to pursue pathways to gainful employment and fulfilling lives.
 We seek to foster a systems-approach for cradle-to-career education, support early childhood development, invest in college- and career-preparedness, bolster life-skills and basic literacy, and more.

 -

-Our vision for Economic Vitality + Civic Engagement is that thriving communities provide equitable and just economic opportunity, attract residents and businesses, and inspire civic engagement.
+Our vision for Economic Vitality is that thriving communities provide equitable and just economic opportunity, build generational wealth, attract residents and businesses, and inspire community participation.
 We seek to invest in community-led initiatives to enhance quality of life and fuel the economy, support workforce development and business sustainability, retain residents and encourage visitors to move here, and more.

 -